-I have been licensed as an owner, and sometimes trainer, since 1978.
+I have been licensed as an owner, since 1978.
 I reside and run my business, Aldrich Properties, in my hometown of Pleasanton.
 My wife Karen was a jockey for 25 years and we have two daughters and enjoy two grand children.
 I have been fortunate to be leading owner at Oak Tree at Pleasanton and Humboldt County Fair, and I have experienced the magic of having an ownership interest in an Eclipse Award winning champion, She’s A Tiger.
-My horses have raced and won at every live racing venue in California.

 Every surviving racing venue from Del Mar to Humboldt serves to provide statewide access to live racing for existing and potential race fans.
 Like myself, almost all racing owners start out as racing fans.
 It is the preservation of live racing venues that plants the seeds of interest from which we can harvest future generations of involved Thoroughbred owners.
 Throughout my adult life I have been passionately involved in all aspects of the Thoroughbred industry in California.
 TOC members are the custodians of live racing opportunities for future generations.
 It is that rich heritage that I will tenaciously strive to preserve.

 I have continually been a leading trainer by earnings in the nation, hold multiple Southern California training titles, and am a three-time Eclipse Award winner.
 I won the Kentucky Derby with Silver Charm, Real Quiet, and War Emblem; the Preakness with Silver Charm, Real Quiet, Point Given, and War Emblem; and the Belmont S. with Point Given.
 I also have seven Breeders’ Cup wins and two Triple Crown wins with American Pharoah and Justify.

 My goal is to restore California to its former glory.
 California offers the best racing in the world, and I want to explore opportunities to recruit new owners and more horses to the state.
 I hope to use my unique knowledge and experience to help create a positive image of California racing.